-Have you ever heard of Matarranya, a lesser-known region of Teruel /Aragon often called the Spanish Toscana? – Let me show you this secret corner of Spain with no tourists on the radar.
+Have you ever heard of Matarranya, a lesser-known region in Teruel, often called the “Spanish Tuscany”?
+Let me introduce you to this hidden gem of Spain, still off the tourist radar.

-Traveling to Teruel
+Traveling to Matarranya and Teruel

 matarranya teruel